 This post is a self-guided tour of NYC’s Roosevelt Island.
-Some of you may be familiar with Roosevelt Island from its red aerial tram that crosses the East River from 250 feet above it.
-The tram has been the setting in many film and TV shows, such as Spider-Man (2002), in which the Green Goblin blows up the Roosevelt Island tram station.
+Some of you may be familiar with Roosevelt Island from the red aerial tram that crosses the East River from 250 feet above it.
+The tram has been the setting for many films and TV shows, such as Spider-Man (2002), in which the Green Goblin blows up the Roosevelt Island tram station.
 Don’t worry, it’s just a movie!
 The tram and the Island are safe and sound and waiting for you to visit.
-The tram ride is a thrilling 3 minute ride with spectacular views of New York City.
+The tram ride is a thrilling 3-minute ride with spectacular views of New York City.
 But the views don’t end when the ride is over.
 Given the Island’s location in the middle of the East River, Roosevelt Island offers picturesque views all the way around its perimeter.
 There are also several interesting landmarks ion the island that played noteworthy roles in the City’s history.

 Getting to Roosevelt Island via the tram is easy and part of the fun.
 (If you are afraid of heights, no problem – the subway goes there too).
 All the details can be found in our detailed instructions on getting to Roosevelt Island.
 Touring the Island will take about 3 hours.
 It’s best to go when the weather is pleasant as all the sights are outdoors.

 The Island is only 2 miles long and very walkable.
 From the south to north, it’s the equivalent of 35 city blocks.
 But if you decide that you want to speed up your time between sights, there is a local small red bus costing 25 cents per ride that traverses the island making a north/south loop.
 Note that the bus does not go all the way to the tips of the island so you will still need to do a bit of walking to see some of the sites included in our self-guided tour.